How can you have a smooth career change? Answer 4 questions!

 Don’t be delusional, either – we all have things we don’t do as well as others.
 What are yours?
 There’s nothing wrong with admitting them.
 In fact, it’s liberating!
-You know what you need to work on or stay away from.
+You’ll have a smooth career change when you know what you need to work on or stay away from.

 Now you’re ready to move beyond your wants, needs, strengths, and weaknesses.
 You’re ready to look at the external world.
 There are a lot of opportunities.
 You want to find that perfect match with your personal criteria.

 You want to find an industry that is growing.
 You want to find a business whose mission and culture fits with your skills and desires.
 Do your research to determine likely targets.